-1. Keep flowers away from the fruit bowl
+1. Placing flowers next to a fruit bowl

-'Avoid keeping your flowers next to the fruit bowl,' revealed Bethany Day from Interflora, re-emphasizing the effects of ethylene on your plant, 'Fruits release gasses that make flowers fade fast.
+'Avoid keeping your flowers next to the fruit bowl,' revealed Bethany Day from Interflora, who re-emphasizes the effects of ethylene on your plant, 'Fruits release gasses that make flowers fade fast.
 Strange but true!'

 Flowers use capillary action to bring the vase water up to the blooms, and simply cutting the stems shorter will make it easier for them to collect the water.